 Based on the assessment, management identified impairment triggers in respect of the investment in Renti, as discussed in Note 35.
 As a result, the Company estimated the recoverable amount the investment, by reference to its value-inuse, using a discounted cash flow model.
-As at the reporting date, the Company also assessed its loan receivables from Renti for impairment, using the expected credit loss model, including assessment of whether is significant increase in credit risk and consequential need to classify the exposure as Stage 2 or Stage 3 per IFRS
+As at the reporting date, the Company also assessed its loan receivables from Renti for impairment, using the expected credit model, including loss assessment of whether there is significant increase in credit risk and consequential need to classify the exposure as Stage 2 or Stage 3 per IFRS

-The determination of the investment's recoverable amount and the expected credit losses for the loan receivable
+The determination of the investment's recoverable amount and the expected